Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 and "task" to refer to the individual Parrot execution context ("M", above).

-The system I envision is "locked" in the sense that an individual task lives on a particular thread and cannot be moved to a different thread without some serious amount of handwaving and lost performance.
-While such a movement mechanism could be possible, I see no great benefit in having to do it and if anything the repurcussions of such a mechanism would be detrimental to the common case for only small benefits in the rare case.
+The system I envision is "locked" in the sense that an individual task lives on a particular thread and cannot be moved to a different thread.
+While such a movement mechanism could be possible if we were willing to put in the extra work, I see no great benefit in having to do it and if anything the repurcussions of such a mechanism would be detrimental to the common case for only small benefits in the rare case.
 Every thread contains a stable of tasks which it owns and has exclusive rights to.
 Tasks in a single thread can freely share data between each other without fear of internal corruption.
 In terms of memory corruption or inconsistency I'm going to differentiate between "internal" problems which manifest internally to the VM itself and would cause system instability, and "external" problems which happen at the PBC level or above and only cause algorithmic instability.
 For instance, data corruption internally in the `PMC*` structure is far worse in many ways than inconsistency between attributes in a PIR-defined object.
 In essence, I'm differentiating between problems that could cause segfaults from the problems that could cause exceptions.
 The former should be prevented by Parrot as well as possible, the later should be prevented by the user.
+If the user wants to ensure that several operations occur together in a Task as an atomic block, she can tell the parent Thread to disallow Task switching during the "critical section", perform all updates, then re-enable preemtive Task switching.
+Or, she can implement a library of locks to prevent multiple tasks from running similar operations at the same time, or...

 The issue of data sharing between separate threads has been a problem which has been dogging Parrot for as long as I can remember.
 In fact, this is one question which was avoided completely not only by Chandon in his GSoC project, but also by myself and by then-architect Allison and the rest of the community as well.
-We all decided to punt the ball instead of answering that question, which goes to show just how difficult of a problem it is.
+We all decided to punt the ball instead of trying to figure out how Parrot should implement data sharing between threads, which goes to show just how difficult of a problem it is.
 My vision for concurrency in Parrot does provide a basic answer to this question, one which gives plenty of opportunity for the user to get herself into trouble, but also provides the flexibility and pluggability necessary to build more complex systems on top of it.
+My answer, in short, is this: By default, Parrot shares no data between Threads.

+Instead of sharing data directly between threads, we have a handful of possible mechanisms.
+At the most basic level, we use a series of read-only concurrency proxy objects which provide read-only access to data across threads.
+As I'll describe below we will also provide a message-passing system for "safe" data updates, and we will also provide direct, unprotected, access to data if the user specifically requests it.

-The basic idea of data sharing between threads is this: By default, we do not share data.
-Instead, we share read-only proxies.
-Every proxy object contains a pointer back to the "original" copy, and intercepts any attempt to modify data.
+Every concurrency proxy object contains a pointer back to the "original" copy, and intercepts any attempt to modify data.
 If the proxy is locked, attempts to modify data throw an angry exception.
-If the proxy is unlocked, which will be a simple--if unrecommended--operation, write requests pass directly through to the target object.
-Rosella already provides these kinds of proxy objects, and it wouldn't be too much of a hassle to implement them inside Parrot.
-We could add four new ops to help manage data. `lock` and `unlock` ops could be used to change the behavior of mutator actions in the concurrency proxy object.
-A `lock`ed object disallows modifications to the target object.
+If the proxy is unlocked, write requests will be turned into messages and sent to the mailbox of the owner thread.
+Of course, the user can subclass or HLL map the concurrency proxy object to provide custom behavior instead, if needed.
+This idea of read-only intercepting proxies is nothing new or difficult, Rosella already provides these kinds of proxy objects, and implements them in only a few dozen lines of Winxed code.
+It wouldn't be too much of a hassle to implement something similar inside Parrot too.
+We could add four new ops to help manage data.
+`lock` and `unlock` ops could be used to change the behavior of mutator actions in the concurrency proxy object.
+A `lock`ed object disallows modifications to the target object and throws exceptions where they are attempted.
 An `unlock`ed one can update the target, either directly or by sending an update message to the mailbox of the Thread owner of the target object.
 Either behavior is acceptable to me as the default, and the other should be easy to override in an HLL map if necessary.
+In this way, we could even forego the two ops, and instead provide one as the default and allow the other to be provided by an HLL.
 The second set of new ops would be `share` and `unshare`.
 The first would take a PMC and return a concurrency proxy for it (in the "locked" state by default), and the later would take a concurrency proxy and return a direct reference to the target object from it.
 People who want the built-in safety can use the proxies directly.
-People who don't want built-in safety but do provide their own library of mutex and critical section objects may want to live a little bit more dangerously.
+People who don't want built-in safety but do provide their own library of mutex and critical section objects may want to live a little bit more dangerously and play with cross-thread references directly.
+It's not our job to keep people from getting themselves in trouble, so long as we provide decent defaults to fall back to.

 In the case of an unlocked proxy, I don't care whether data update messages are passed synchronously or asynchronously.
 Either we can pick a default and allow the user to override in an HLL mapped subclass, or we can provide a flag or a callback as a second argument to `unlock`.
+Synchronous update operations are probably the most familiar, but asynchronous ones are more flexible and would have better throughput.
+Plus, we can define the synchronous ones in terms of asynchronous operations, especially if our system of scheduling and managing Tasks is flexible enough.
+In the asynchronous case we send off the message and terminate the current Task.
+Then we schedule a callback Task to pick up when the operation succeeds.
+I won't get into too many details here, but we do have plenty of options.

 Every Task is a tuple of a Context object, a Continuation, a Mailbox and maybe an array of startup invariants, similar to how the main program args are